wilsonmar/gapi-node/README.md

 - [ ] Objective 4 - Reports API calls

+# <a name="from_goo.gl_anon"></a> Obtain short URLs manually from goo.gl as an anonymous user
+As an introduction to how Google’s URL Shortener API service works, let’s look at the human user interface which web services APIs replace.

+1. Use the Google Chrome browser.
+If you do not have one installed, install it from http://google.com/chrome.
+2. Sign out of your Google account.
+3. Type in the browser omni bar Google's URL Shortener home page at http://goo.gl/.
+4. Type or paste a URL of your choice (such as maps.google.com) in the box under "Paste your long URL here".
+(http:// is not needed).
+5. Click the "I'm not a robot" checkbox.
+(This scheme activated September 2014 does not require input of random words, as described at http://www.wikiwand.com/en/ReCAPTCHA).
+6. Click the blue Shorten URL button.
+7. Press Ctrl or control+C to copy the shortened URL to your computer's clipboard.
+For comparison later, paste it into another document.
+8. In the browser's address bar, double-click to highlight the goo.gl and press Command+V to paste the shortened URL.
+9. Press Enter to resolve the URL.

+> Notice in this example, Google provides both the front-end and back-end processing under its own account (not that of a Google user).

 # <a name="short_url_services"></a> Short URL Services
 Up until recently, short URLs were needed to not waste any of the 140 characters allowed in a single tweet on [Twitter](http://www.twitter.com/).
 Long URLs would be first be shortened using a utility website and then pasted into Twitter.